LogoActuator Machining

 Engineering Note

 4140 steel provides excellent high-yield strength for torsional loads.
-If your deflection exceeds limits, consider increasing the diameter rather than switching to 4140, as all steels share roughly the same Young's Modulus (~205 GPa).
+If your deflection exceeds limits, consider increasing the diameter or shortening the unsupported span rather than expecting a steel-grade change to reduce bending.
+Most steels share roughly the same Young's Modulus (~205 GPa).
 Upgrading material improves yield strength, not stiffness.

 Executive Summary: Why 4140?